-We indexed each indefinite pronoun in Haspelmath's (2001) corpus with the flavors it can convey as follows.
+We indexed each indefinite pronoun in Haspelmath's (1997) corpus with the flavors it can convey as follows.

-- Functions 1, 2, 3, 9 correspond to flavors (1), (2), (3), (5) respectively. - To decide whether an indefinite pronoun can convey flavor (6), we collected data on whether indefinite pronouns in languages of Haspelmath's corpus can be interpreted as negated existentials, relying in most cases on occurrence in negative fragment answers, which is a test for negative indefinites (Bernini and Ramat 1996).2 - If (a) an item can take at least one of the functions 4 and 6 but not function 3; or (b) it can take function 8 and at least one of the functions 4 and 6, or it can take function 8 but cannot take function 9; or (c) it can take function 7 but not function 3 and cannot be interpreted as a negated existential; or (d) it can take function 5, but not functions 3 and 9, then it has flavor (4).
+- Functions 1, 2, 3, 9 correspond to flavors (1), (2), (3), (5) respectively. - To decide whether an indefinite pronoun can convey flavor (6), we collected data on whether indefinite pronouns in languages of Haspelmath's corpus can be interpreted as negated existentials, relying in most cases on occurrence in negative fragment answers, which is a test for negative indefinites (Bernini and Ramat 1996).2 - Functions 4, 5, 6, 7, 8 code for syntactic environments in which indefinites with negative polarity flavor are acceptable; however, indefinites with other flavors may also be acceptable in these environments.
+Because of this, if an indefinite pronoun can take some of these functions, we will only conclude that the indefinite can convey the negative polarity flavor if we have independent evidence that the indefinite in question cannot convey other flavors which would be acceptable in those environments.
+The criterion we employ is the following.
+If (a) an item can take functions 4 and/or 6 but not function 3; or (b) it can take function 8 in combination with 4 and/or 6, or it can take function 8 but cannot take function 9; or (c) it can take function 7 but not function 3 and cannot be interpreted as a negated existential; or (d) it can take function 5, but not functions 3 and 9, then it has flavor (4).
+The motivation behind this complicated disjunctive criterion for negative polarity flavor is as follows. (a) Both indefinites with non-specific flavor and indefinites with negative polarity flavor can be used in questions and under the scope of negation, hence we can only conclude from functions 4 and 6 that an indefinite has a negative polarity flavor if we know independently that it cannot get non-specific flavor. (b) Indefinite pronouns with function 8 might have either negative polarity or free choice flavor: items with negative polarity but not free choice flavor such as English ever are acceptable in comparatives, but so are instances of any modified by almost, and modification by almost is commonly taken as evidence for the free